sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merging.rst

 .. warning::

-    This article is obsolete.
+    This Drupal 8 article is obsolete.
 It was published in January 2015, eleven months before Drupal 8 was released.

 Often there are components of a Drupal website that should not be located in